25 Labels in Your Negative Self Talk

 With a label like “stupid”, you prevent yourself from being able learn things effectively.
 You believe that you are not born intelligent enough.
 And so you hamper yourself because you say that you are not able to think critically, analyze or learn fast.

-I have shared about 14 labels that are commonly used:
+I have shared about 14 labels that are commonly used in negative self talk:

 pig, imperfect, failure, loser, freak, alien, unlucky, slow, stupid, ugly, fat, flat, short, and suck.